ambigram1984/next-9-template/README.md

 This project uses the webpack plugin (SVGR)[https://github.com/smooth-code/svgr/tree/master/packages/webpack] to convert svgs to React components.
 Just add SVGs to `public/svgs/`.
 It's recommended to wrap these instead of importing them directly to decouple the rest of the prjoect from svgr.

+## Debugging

+To debug both server and client side code, VS Code provides built in debuggers.
+To launch them:

+1. Server - Add a new terminal; select the drop down; select `Javascript Debug Terminal`.
+Once selected break points should work for server rendering.
+2. Client - Use `CMD+SHIFT+P` then search `debug: open link`; this should launch a chrome window that respects the debug points.

+## Cypress

+This project uses Cypress for E2E testing.
+Some notable plugins used are:

+- [cypress-axe]() for a11y testing
+- [cypress-audit](https://github.com/mfrachet/cypress-audit) for a11y and lighthouse testing
+-

+# Adding a favicon

+This [guide](https://coderrocketfuel.com/article/add-favicon-images-to-a-next-js-website) shows how to generate the icons for each platform.

 # Hacks 😭

 ## Typescript for Cypress